12 Weirdest Bars in Berlin | Hello Berlin | Berlin Travel Blog

 3. KLO

 Warning: KLO is not for the faint of heart.
-This truly unique, toilet-themed bar serves beer in hospital urine bottles and food in bedpans—a truly unforgettable experience.
+This truly unique, toilet-themed bar serves beer in hospital urine bottles and food in bedpans.
+A truly unforgettable experience!
 While popular with tourists, it still feels like a hidden gem, full of unexpected surprises.
 Picture yourself eating turd-shaped currywurst on a coffin-turned-table while an animatronic poop descends from the ceiling and your beer arrives via a rope pulley.

 4. Fairytale Bar